 So where does this leave the entrepreneurs who are tight on a budget and are not ready to make a Native app investment?

-Well, this is where React Native comes in and ignites the React Native vs Hybrid for startups debate.
+Well, this is where React Native mobile app comes in and provides a clear native and hybrid app difference for startup debate.

 Here are the ways React Native has killed Hybrid apps for good – at least for startups who have now refused to ignore quality over cost and time benefits.
 Ones who chose to take React Native’s side in the comparison between React Native & Hybrid apps.

-React Native framework uses the same platform components which the native iOS or Android apps written in Swift or Java makes us of.
+The Native framework uses the same react native components platform which the native iOS or Android app languages make us of.

-Even the most well-designed and slick web application would never as smoothly as a react native cross-platform app.
+Even the most well-designed and slick web application would never be as smooth as after react native UI development.

 One of the main reasons why startups choose React Native is because of its write once run on multiple platforms nature.
-One of the primal features of React Native framework makes it possible to give startups a high performing application with half the time and cost restrictions that Native apps comes with.
-At Appinventiv, we have built a number of React Native apps, and we are always in awe of how more than 80% of the code can be shared between iOS and Android version of the app, making the process extremely time and cost efficient.
+One of the primal features of the React Native framework makes it possible to give startups a high performing application with half the time and cost restrictions that Native apps come with.
+At Appinventiv, we have built a number of React Native apps, and we are always in awe of how more than 80% of the code can be shared between iOS and Android versions of the app, making the process extremely time and cost-efficient.